MARI's Core Values

 The Mary A. Rackham Institute (MARI) is comprised of three units that each focus on a different aspect of mental, developmental and literacy health.
-We offer services such as counseling and resources like free workshops to help members of our community.
+We offer services such as individual and group therapy, one-on-one intensive sessions, assessments, testing and evaluations, and resources like free workshops to help members of our community.

 University Center for Language and Literacy (UCLL)